MWatty/Peaches-n-Green/README.md

 ## Testing

 * Cannot get the prettier function to work updated it but still not working.
 Checked on Slack appears there is an issue with it (06/12/2020).
+Working again as of 15th December 2020

+* When testing the Header Section and its responsiveness, I noted that I was taking a desktop first approach in terms of design and therefore re-assessed the work and amended it to reflect my wireframes.

 * When checking the footer to ensure that it was responsive on all devices, I noted that the dots between the website links did not look streamlined on mobile devices.
 Need to potentially create a media query for this to